icons8/lunacy-docs/docs/tools.md

 Use `+` and `-` to control the number of copies.

-When done, click **Apply editing** in the right panel or anywhere on the canvas.
+When done, click **Apply editing** in the right panel or click anywhere beyond the shape.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/rotatecopy.png" height="auto"><source src="/public/rotatecopy.mp4" type="video/mp4"></video>